-Is Shell Midstream Partners LP (NYSE:SHLX) the right pick for your portfolio?
-The best stock pickers are becoming less hopeful.
-The number of bullish hedge fund positions shrunk by 1 recently.
+Is Shell Midstream Partners LP (NYSE:SHLX) worth your attention right now?
+Prominent investors are in a pessimistic mood.
+The number of long hedge fund bets went down by 2 lately.
 Our calculations also showed that SHLX isn't among the 30 most popular stocks among hedge funds (see the video below).
 Video: Click the image to watch our video about the top 5 most popular hedge fund stocks.

 Hedge fund activity in Shell Midstream Partners LP (NYSE:SHLX)

-At Q3's end, a total of 6 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -14% from the second quarter of 2018.
-The graph below displays the number of hedge funds with bullish position in SHLX over the last 13 quarters.
-With the smart money's sentiment swirling, there exists a select group of notable hedge fund managers who were boosting their stakes substantially (or already accumulated large positions).
+At Q2's end, a total of 5 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -29% from the first quarter of 2019.
+On the other hand, there were a total of 7 hedge funds with a bullish position in SHLX a year ago.
+With hedge funds' capital changing hands, there exists an "upper tier" of key hedge fund managers who were increasing their holdings considerably (or already accumulated large positions).

-The largest stake in Shell Midstream Partners LP (NYSE:SHLX) was held by Zimmer Partners, which reported holding $10.7 million worth of stock at the end of September.
-It was followed by BP Capital with a $6 million position.
-Other investors bullish on the company included Citadel Investment Group, PEAK6 Capital Management, and Lucas Capital Management.
+The largest stake in Shell Midstream Partners LP (NYSE:SHLX) was held by BP Capital, which reported holding $5.1 million worth of stock at the end of March.
+It was followed by Citadel Investment Group with a $4.9 million position.
+Other investors bullish on the company included Citadel Investment Group, Lucas Capital Management, and Wexford Capital.

 Let's also examine hedge fund activity in other stocks - not necessarily in the same industry as Shell Midstream Partners LP (NYSE:SHLX) but similarly valued.
-These stocks are Wintrust Financial Corporation (NASDAQ:WTFC), Air Lease Corp (NYSE:AL), Conduent Incorporated (NYSE:CNDT), and 51job, Inc. (NASDAQ:JOBS).
-All of these stocks' market caps are closest to SHLX's market cap.
+These stocks are Jabil Inc. (NYSE:JBL), Southwest Gas Corporation (NYSE:SWX), Armstrong World Industries, Inc. (NYSE:AWI), and TriNet Group Inc (NYSE:TNET).
+This group of stocks' market valuations are similar to SHLX's market valuation.

 View table here if you experience formatting issues.